What are congenital myasthenic syndromes?

-Congenital Myasthenic Syndromes (CMS) is the name for a group of inherited disorders of the neuromuscular junction which have certain clinical and genetic features in common.
-Muscle weakness is common in CMS, but highly variable from hour to hour, day to day or month to month.
-Many patients with CMS can be effectively treated with a standard medication.
+Congenital myasthenic syndromes (CMS) is the name for a group of inherited disorders of the neuromuscular junction that are present from birth or early infancy and have certain clinical and genetic features in common.
+Muscle weakness is common in CMS, but highly variable from hour to hour, day to day, or month to month.
 CMS is a rare condition with approximately 1 patient in 150,000 people world-wide.